 By Gabriela from Gabriela Here and There

-If you’re already visiting Aswan, you should also visit Abu Simbel.
-It’s very easy to organize a tour there, and usually you can just ask your hotel to book it for you.
-The Abu Simbel temples are two massive rock temples near the border with Sudan.
-They are situated about 230 km southwest of Aswan, and the drive takes around 3 hours.
-What’s very interesting about these temples is that they were saved from the rising waters of Lake Nassar in the 1960s and relocated from Aswan to their current location.
+If you’re already in Aswan, a visit to Abu Simbel is highly recommended.
+Organizing a tour there is easy, and you can usually ask your hotel to book it for you.
+The Abu Simbel temples are two massive rock temples located near the border with Sudan, about 230 km southwest of Aswan.
+The drive takes approximately 3 hours.
+What’s particularly fascinating about these temples is that they were saved from the rising waters of Lake Nasser in the 1960s and were relocated from Aswan to their current location.

 EGYPT: Alexandria